certik/hermes2d/doc/src/tutorial.rst

       return result;
     }

+Notice that the basis function $v_j$ and the test function
+$v_i$ are entering the weak forms via the parameters u and v, respectively (same as for linear problems).
+The user does not have to
+take care about their indices $i$ and $j$, this is handled by Hermes outside the weak forms.

-In particular, notice how the values and derivatives of the previous solution u_prev are accessed via the ExtData structure, and also notice how the coordinates of the integration points are accessed using the Geom structure.
-The ExtData is user-defined and the Geom structure contains geometrical information including the unit normal and tangential vectors to the boundary at the integration points (also for curved boundaries).
-See the file `forms.h <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/src/forms.h>`_ for more details.
+The code snippet above also shows how values and derivatives of the solution $u$ can be accessed via the ExtData structure, and the coordinates of the integration points via the Geom structure.
+The contents of ExtData is user-defined and the Geom structure contains geometrical information including the unit normal and tangential vectors to the boundary at the integration points (also for curved boundaries).
+See the file
+`forms.h <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/src/forms.h>`_ for more details.

 The weak forms are registered as usual, except that the previous solution u_prev has to be declared in advance: